SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-07-Comments-and-Ratings-Frontend/README.md

     ![Step Image](images/Exercise7_1-3_Git_pane.png)

-1. In the popup that appears, select the source branch as `origin/exercise-7` and enter the branch name as `exercise-7` and click on **OK**.
+1. In the popup that appears, select the source branch as `origin/exercise-7` and enter the branch name as `exercise-7` and click on **Create**.

     ![Step Image](images/Exercise7_1-4_create_local_branch.png)